Filing for Disability in New York: Social Security and SSI

 New York State Short-Term Disability Benefits

 The State of New York provides up to six months of paid disability benefits to qualified employees through its temporary disability benefits (DB) law.
 Benefits are limited to 50% of average weekly wages.
+To qualify, you must have worked full-time for 26 weeks for a single employer or worked part-time for 175 days.
+You can get short-term benefits for any injury or illness that keeps you out of work for seven days or more, including pregnancy.
 For more information, see our article on New York's short-term disability (DB) program.

 Talk to a Disability Lawyer